bootcoder/tipsNtricks/README.md

   - Yoga is great
   - Work life balance (**after dbc**) is super important
   - Always remember __You are not your Code__
+  - Talk to yourself...
+A LOT

+### Take care of your pair
+  - Their fragile too.

 ### Follow the Golden Rule of BLOCKS
 As soon as you __OPEN__ the block __CLOSE__ the block.